Noise Levels in 75939, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Western 75939 sounds about 135% louder than Central 75939 to the human ear, a 12.3 dBA gap.
+To the human ear, noise in southwestern 75939 sounds about 171% louder than in eastern 75939, a 14.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?